Legal Aid Success Stories

 Make a difference for Arkansas’s most vulnerable citizens.
 Your donation to legal aid will support the critical advocacy of legal aid staff providing assistance to people who have nowhere else to turn for help with legal issues affecting their most basic needs.
 Donate Now.

 MAKING A DIFFERENCE ONE CASE AT TIME

-Legal services advocates and pro bono attorneys are part of an honorable tradition entrusted to advance the cause of the impoverished, defenseless, and oppressed.
-By giving their time, money, and assistance, they make the difference between justice for some and justice for all.
+Legal aid advocates are part of an honorable tradition entrusted to advance the cause of the impoverished, defenseless, and oppressed.
+Often, they make the difference between justice for some and justice for all.
 The stories below are a handful of examples of successful pro bono and legal services cases.

-Advocate: Vernon Walker, Staff Attorney –Center for Arkansas Legal Services
+Advocate: Patrick Parsons, Staff Attorney –Center for Arkansas Legal Services

 Partners for Justice